 A specific research question means that the collective data and observations come together to either confirm or deny the chosen hypothesis in a clear manner.
 If a research question is too vague, then the data might end up creating an alternate research problem or hypothesis that you haven’t addressed in your Introduction section.

 |Broad Research Question||What is the importance of genetic research in the medical field?|

 |Focused Research Question||How might the discovery of a genetic basis for alcoholism impact triage processes in medical facilities?|

 The research question should be based on the literature

-An effective research question should be answerable and verifiable based on prior research.
-An effective scientific study will always fall within the context of a wider academic consensus.
+An effective research question should be answerable and verifiable based on prior research because an effective scientific study must be placed in the context of a wider academic consensus.
 This means that conspiracy or fringe theories are not good research paper topics.